Hobart and William Smith Colleges: Layout

 The Hill (or William Smith Hill) is a prominent feature of the historic William Smith campus.
-Located at the top of a large sloping hill to the West of Seneca Lake and the Hobart Quad, the Hill houses three historic William Smith dorms, and one built in the 1960s (Comstock, Miller, Blackwell, and Hirshson Houses).
-At its peak resides William Smith's all female dorms.
+Located at the top of a large sloping hill to the West of Seneca Lake and the Hobart Quad, the Hill houses three historic William Smith dorms and one built in the 1960s (Comstock, Miller, Blackwell, and Hirshson Houses).
+At its peak resides William Smith's all-female dorms.
 The Hill was the site originally conceived for William Smith College.
 Unveiled in 2008 for the William Smith Centennial is a statue of the college's founder and benefactor, William Smith.

-A 15 million dollar expansion of the Scandling Campus Center was completed in autumn 2008.
+A fifteen-million-dollar expansion of the Scandling Campus Center was completed in the autumn of 2008.
 This renovation added over 17,000 additional square feet, including an expanded cafe, a new post office, and more meeting areas.
-In 2016 the Gearan Center for Performing Arts was completed at a cost of 28 million dollars; the largest project in the history of the colleges.
+In 2016 the Gearan Center for Performing Arts was completed for 28 million dollars, becoming the largest project in the history of the college.